BullsEye Camera-Alignment Mirror

 ![]() |

-The BullsEye provides a quick way to avoid getting a keystoned image, when photographing flat artwork.
+The BullsEye provides a quick way to avoid a keystoned image, when photographing flat artwork.

 The typical approach for squaring the camera with the art work is time consuming, taking measurements, using a carpenter’s square, T-square, etc. Simply centering the object in the camera’s viewfinder does not guarantee a rectilinear image.
 With the BullsEye, it is not necessary to know any dimensions or the angle of the painting to photograph it as a rectangle.